Stacktical/stacktical.github.io/_posts/2022-03-01-stacktical-dsla-protocol-metaverse-inaugural-nft-mint-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 > The Moongate Abyss harvests dark energy crystals from the deep, which supply the Moongate Portal Generator.
 This generator powers the various Moongates that allow transportation between biomes.

-### Collection
+### Our Collection is Live

 All **2563 DSLA Biome NFTs** are part of the [DSLA Metaverse collection on OpenSea](https://opensea.io/collection/dsla-metaverse).

-As mentioned above, a DSLA Biome NFT entitles you to boosted staking rewards for a DSLA Biome, and its subset of DSLA Protocol use cases.
+Make sure you [follow us on Twitter](https://twitter.com/stacktical) to keep up with the next DSLA Biome NFT drops, and an introduction to DSLA Knowledge and Skills NFTs!

 ---

 # Powered by DSLA Protocol

-### A Middleware to manage third-party risk without Middlemen
+### A Middleware to manage vendor risk without Middlemen

 👉 Get started at **[dsla.network](https://dsla.network)**